Pasquale S. Toscano //

 Charlotte obviously has preconceived expectations about what an invalid is capable of.
 Very clearly, they are wrong.

 I am reading Sanditon at the height of the storm, after the snow has cast itself onto the streets and sidewalks of Princeton, New Jersey, for the past eighteen hours, from Saturday evening to Sunday afternoon.
 By the looks of it, I won’t be heaving myself anywhere except the kitchen or bathroom until at least Thursday, when the National Weather Service predicts there will finally be a lull in the action.
 Deciding when to step out again after some wintry turbulence is no mean feat for anyone, really, but the stakes are higher for those of us who identify as crips, who wheel or hobble or limp our way from place to place.
-While my peers have been sending giggly texts to each other the entire weekend about what time they should meet up to play in the snow, I am left wondering: how will I forge ahead, how will I manage with my cane and brace without falling, how will I keep my balance.
+While my peers have been sending giggly texts to each other the entire weekend about what time they should meet up to go sledding, I am left wondering: how will I forge ahead, how will I manage with my cane and brace without falling, how will I keep my balance.
 Yet again, fun seems to be an ablebodied person’s game.